Continuing Education Activity

 The physical exam should elicit point tenderness over the disc of involvement, with the lumbar region most commonly affected.
 There may be a limited or painful range of motion; however, lower extremity muscle strength, reflexes, and sensation are usually preserved.
 A neurologic deficit is uncommon, but it may be present in a smaller percentage of cases.

 Early diagnosis tends to be difficult primarily due to the unremarkable nature of the laboratory and initial imaging tests.
 Significant laboratory findings in discitis included elevations in ESR and CRP.
-White blood cell count may be normal.
+The white blood cell count may be normal.
 Blood cultures should be obtained to guide antibiotic treatment, although, in a high number of cases, the patient will be culture negative.
 Plain film radiographs are mostly unhelpful.
 Radiographic findings usually do not manifest until a few weeks into the disease.
-Positive findings include narrowing of disc space and the destruction of adjacent vertebral segments.
+Positive findings include the narrowing of disc space and the destruction of adjacent vertebral segments.
 MRI is the most sensitive and specific test for diagnosis.
 A biopsy can be used for histologic confirmation and to obtain a culture of the causative organism.

 Differential diagnoses for discitis including common causes of back pain and less common infectious causes.
 These include but are not limited to: